muhammad404found/Password-Generator/README.md

-# Password Generator
+# 🔐 Password Generator

-A Python app with a GUI that creates secure passwords.
-Choose length, character types, and copy to clipboard.
+A Python app with a simple GUI that creates secure passwords.

+- Choose password length
+- Select character types (letters, numbers, symbols)
+- Copy to clipboard with one click

 Built with `tkinter`.

-Author: Muhammad Ahmad
+**Author:** Muhammad Ahmad